Comparison

 Built-In Agents vs Bring-Your-Own

 Warp ships its own agents — type a prompt, get results, no external tools to install.
-Superset includes no AI agent.
-You install Claude Code, Codex, or Aider yourself, and Superset runs them in parallel.
-Warp is more convenient out of the box; Superset gives you complete freedom over which agent, model, and provider you use.
+Superset is more bring-your-own by default: you install Claude Code, Codex, Aider, or another agent, and Superset runs them in parallel.
+Warp is more convenient out of the box; Superset gives you complete freedom over which agent, model, and provider you use, while still adding its own chat and workspace tooling around them.

 Parallelism and Isolation